MC6006 - International Fashion Strategy (2022/23)

 |Total study hours||300|

 This module extends prior learning on the fashion industry, consumer research, supply chain management, online fashion retailing, branding and marketing communications and fundamentals of management in order to focus on the motives and explanations relating to strategic decisions made by fashion retail businesses both in the UK and internationally.
 Examples of strategic issues include: engagement in e-commerce and m-commerce, branding strategies, luxury fashion strategies, differentiation strategies in fashion businesses, fashion sector analysis, competitive advantage, critical success factors, strategic brand positioning, international entry modes.
 The module covers the most recent developments in international retail management, international management of resources, strategic marketing planning and corporate strategy.
 International Fashion Strategy differentiates itself from other level 6 planning and strategy modules in that it brings together knowledge from the fields of corporate strategy as well as international business; furthermore it applies this combined knowledge to real-time fashion businesses.
-During this module, students are presented with the main international business concepts, frameworks and theories which form the basis of their understanding of international retail strategy.
+During this module, students will learn the main international business concepts, frameworks and theories, which form the basis of their understanding of international retail strategy.
 This advanced module is supported by academics and practitioners with experience in international retail.

 The main aims of the module are to: